FFD Forums for Civic Learning and Engagement

 Anyone above the age of 13 can sign up for free and vote on timely questions presented weekly in our three Forums – Chief Justice, Capitol Hill and Head of State.
 Each poll question is active for three weeks and includes relevant videos exploring the current topics.

 Our curriculum is designed to complement what students learn from their textbooks about the workings of our nation’s representative democracy.
-Following the FFD Code of Ethics for civil discourse, participants role-play within the three branches of government, conduct in-class or virtual debates and speeches, and pose as members of the press.
+Following the FFD Code of Ethics for civil discourse, participants can role-play within the three branches of government, conduct in-class or virtual debates and speeches, and pose as members of the press.
+All four modules are optional.
+Educators are free to choose which modules, if any, they wish to use for their classrooms.

-To further enrich each lesson, students also can engage in service-learning by participating in a National Polling Project.
-Beginning in 2023, FFD will deliver the aggregated data to the corridors of power in Washington, DC.
+To further enrich each lesson, at their teacher’s discretion, students also may engage in service-learning by participating in a National Polling Project.

 Chief Justice